IV Care: Clean Setup

 You can fight infection by washing your hands:

-Wash with clean water and liquid soap.
+Wash with clean, running water and liquid soap.
 Scrub for 1 minute.
 Wash between your fingers.
 Rinse well.

 Dry your hands with a fresh paper towel.
 Use the paper towel to turn off the water.
 Set the towel aside.
 You can throw it away later.
 Now, run the IV or take care of the catheter, following all instructions given to you by the healthcare team.

 Step 5.
 Dispose of waste last